 Memorizing the Speech

 Memorize your valedictorian speech to enhance your delivery and make it more engaging.
-Start by breaking the speech into sections, such as the introduction, main points, and conclusion.
+Start by breaking the speech into sections.
 Use mnemonic devices or keywords to remember each part.
-Daily practice sessions are essential; begin with frequent short practices and gradually increase the duration as you become more familiar with the content.
-Test your memory by reciting parts of your speech without looking at notes.
+Daily practice sessions are essential; begin with frequent short practices and gradually increase the duration.

 Preparing for the Stage

-Prepare yourself physically and mentally for the stage where you will deliver your valedictory address.
 Visit the venue beforehand if possible to familiarize yourself with its layout.
 Check audio-visual equipment early to avoid technical difficulties during your presentation.
-Choose comfortable clothing that reflects both formality and personal style—this boosts confidence onstage.
-Consider using small notecards with bullet points as prompts rather than full sheets of paper which can be cumbersome.
+Choose comfortable clothing that reflects both formality and personal style, this boosts confidence onstage.
+Consider using small notecards with bullet points as prompts rather than full sheets of paper which can be cumbersome and shake visibly if your hands tremble.

 Handling Nerves and Stage Fright